SorenaCompany/test2/README.md

-# Water temprature sensor with a 2-digit seven segment
+# Water temprature sensor with a 2-digit seven segment.